A short story by Clive Barker, which is a part of his third Books of Blood anthology from 1984.

 - Fangs Are Evil: Rawhead has two rows of sharp fangs in his mouth.

-- Groin Attack: After flipping over a police car, Rawhead drags a constable out of it and cuts off the guy's testicles.
+- Groin Attack: After flipping over a police car, Rawhead drags a constable out of the wreckage and rips off the guy's testicles.

 - Hoist by His Own Petard: Along with the Achilles' Heel mentioned above, Rawhead is also done in when he discovers flammable liquids and uses them to set the whole town of Zeal on fire; the fire burns out of control so fast even he gets caught up in it and badly burned, including having his eyes damaged, which keeps him from recognizing the talisman for what it is until it's too late.